amandhesi/intro-ds/README.md

 # Intro to Data Analysis with Jupyter
 -------

+First, clone this repository locally.
+We will be running Jupyter locally and using it to work on the notebook in this repository.

 ## Setup

-First, we need to make sure you have Python installed, and then we need to install Jupyter.
+We need to make sure you have Python installed, and then we need to install Jupyter.
 I recommend doing this inside a virtual environment to make your life simpler.

 - Download and install Python 3 here: https://www.python.org/downloads/
 - Open up a Terminal window and run `python3 -m pip install --user virtualenv` to install virtualenv